jackpocket/update-image-tag-action/README.md

 # update-image-tag-action

-Github Action to update image tag in kustomiztion.yaml
+A GitHub Action to update image tags in multiple `kustomiztion.yaml` files.

 ## Example Usage